 If you or a loved one has suffered a catastrophic injury, you need experienced legal representation immediately.
 Once the insurance company has been informed that a client may have caused a catastrophic injury, it will immediately dedicate ample legal resources to build its case.
 It is important for you to do the same.

 The Johnson Law Firm will represent your legal rights and construct the strongest possible case to obtain the financial compensation you deserve.
-Attorney Billy Johnson handles catastrophic and personal injury claims in Eastern Kentucky and throughout the state.
-Please contact our Pikeville office today for a complimentary case consultation: 606-433-0682.
+Attorney Billy Johnson handles catastrophic and personal injury claims throughout the state of Kentucky.
+Please contact our Pikeville office today for a complimentary case consultation: 606-437-4488.